 - Campaign Monitor also says Mondays have the fewest bounces; and

 - 10.05% across all markets according to Constant Contact.

 The Constant Contact bounce rate seems exceedingly high but I double-checked the number before scheduling this post, and that’s what the company is reporting at the time this was published.
 I welcome an email from a representative with a correction or clarification.

-What are the average email marketing unsubscribe rates?
+What is the average email marketing unsubscribe rate?